 In fact, that saying goes that Actus Non Facit Reum Nisi Mens Sit Rea.
 Or, “the act is not culpable unless the mind is guilty”.

-For example, lets say that a person is driving down that road and slips on black ice and hits someone’s fence.
+For example, lets say that a person is traveling in their car down a road and slips on black ice thus causing the car to hit somebody else’s fence.
 Yes, this person is liable for the injury, loss, and harm, and the reparations can be facilitated by a court process, but this will be held in civil courts.
 Why?
 Because there was no intent to do such action.
 Now, lets say that a person, instead of accidentally running into the fence, blows the fence up intentionally.
 Even if the damage done was less than the damage committed by the person who slipped on black ice, the intent would make the issue a criminal matter.

 “To make a complete crime cognizable by human laws, there must be both a will and an act.
 For though…a fixed design or will to do an unlawful act is almost as heinous as the commission of it, yet, as no temporal tribunal can search the heart, or fathom the intentions of the mind, otherwise than as they are demonstrated by outward actions, it therefore cannot punish for what it cannot know.
 For which reason in all temporal jurisdictions an overt act, or some open evidence of an intended crime, is necessary in order to demonstrate the depravity of the will, before the man is liable to punishment.
 And, as a vicious will, without a vicious act is no civil crime, so, on the other hand, an unwarrantable act without a vicious will is no crime at all.
 So that to constitute a crime against human laws, there must be, first, a vicious will; and, secondly, an unlawful act consequent upon such a vicious will.“